pingidentity/pingidentity-devops-getting-started/docs/config.md

   * [Changing release tags](releaseTags.md)

-  We use sets of tags for each released DevOps image.
+  We use sets of tags for each released build image.
 These tags identify whether the image is a specific stable release, the latest stable release, or current (potentially unstable) builds.
 You'll find the release tag information in [Docker images](https://pingidentity-devops.gitbook.io/devops/docker-images/).
 You can try different tags in either the standalone startup scripts for the deployment examples, or the YAML files for the orchestrated deployment examples.